pcheng17/ghmir/README.md

 ## Secrets

-When using `ghmir`, one can specify a YAML file containing the necessary secrets via `--secrets`, or if one is not specified, then `ghmir` will by default look for `$HOME/.config/ghmir/secrets.yaml`.
+When using `ghmir`, one can specify a YAML file containing the necessary secrets via `--config`, or if one is not specified, then `ghmir` will by default look for `$HOME/.config/ghmir/config.yaml`.
 The YAML file should look like the following:

 ```
-discord_webhook: "discord-webhook"
+discord_webhook: "discord_webhook"

 entities:
   entityA: